Toys that Last

 Rule #2: Evaluate for Versatility

 When purchasing a new toy – ask yourself how many different uses are there for the toy.
-If the answer if only one, you may want to reconsider.
-Come up with several uses and the toy may be a winner.
+If the answer is only one, you may want to reconsider.
+Come up with several uses, and the toy may be a winner.
 A great example of this are step2’s water tables.
 This toy can certainly be used as a water table, but it could also hold sand or other sensory materials for a sensory table, or it could be filled with dirt and used as a space to start seeds and grow a little garden in the winter months.
-Another example would be a step2 playhouse.
+Another example would be a Step2 playhouse.
 While the house itself may continue to be a house in structure, there are limitless ideas for what games and imaginary storylines may be created under its roof!